 Edith dropped a galleon on her table, “Stinging Hex!”

 “No way,” said Quinn turning around, “I say she goes for a ‘Furnunculus’ this time!”

 I laughed, “Your money’s mine kids, she’s going to lock his jaws together.
-Permanently!”
+Permanently this time!”

-A long day is defined as any day I have to deal with Potter twice in twelve hours.
-And on such a day, this is my escape, a well-lit desk in a quiet atmosphere surrounded by walls of books.
+A long day is defined as any day I have to deal with an annoying entity twice in twelve hours.
+And on such a day, this is my escape: a well-lit desk in a quiet atmosphere surrounded by walls of books.
 The library.

 Of course Potter shows off, it’s practically his trademark.
-If one looked up ‘Ostentatious’ or ‘Arrogant’ in the dictionary there’d be a perfect wind-swept picture of the moron right underneath it.
+If one looked up ‘Ostentatious’ or ‘Arrogant’ in the dictionary there’d be a perpetually wind-swept picture of the moron right beside it.

 No, this isn’t showing off.
 This is personal.
 He wants to beat me!
 All because I said he was useless after getting his help!
 And after I APOLOGISED!

 Well Mr-I’m-God’s-Gift-to-the-World, if he wants to beat me, he’ll have the fight of his life!